How do I enroll a Purple Heart Recipient?

 chapel and meeting hall called the "Temple of Virtue" to review candidates for the Badge of Military Merit,

 the inspiration for today’s Purple Heart.
-In 1932, 138 veterans of World War I received some of the
+In 1932, 137 veterans of World War I received their awards on these very grounds.

 What is the "Roll of Honor"?

-The Roll of Honor is a database created to preserve and present the stories of
+The Roll of Honor is a database created to preserve and share the stories of

 Purple Heart recipients.
-It can be accessed at eight interactive computer kiosks at the National Purple
+It can be accessed at six interactive computer kiosks at the National Purple

 Heart Hall of Honor.
 Visitors to the Hall can learn about individual Purple Heart recipients by reading the